 - How content strategy is an emerging practice and its role alongside existing disciplines

 - The business essentials of having a content strategy

 - The business risks of not having a content strategy

 - The skills and resources required to deliver and manage a content strategy

 - What are the key content strategy tools and processes

 - How to prioritise and plan content so projects start faster and more effectively

-All attendees receive an attendance certificate, hard and soft copies of course materials and four weeks post course support online.
+All attendees receive an attendance certificate, digital copies of course material and four weeks post course support online.